D2: Broad Explanation:

 Those eight meritorious virtues [are]:

-One, tranquil [and] clear, different [from] this place, [with] muddy impurities.
+One, pure [and] clear, different [from] this place, [with] muddy impurities.

-Second, pure [and] cool, different [from being] cold [and] hot.
+Second, cool [and] refreshing, different [from being] cold [and] hot.

 Third, sweet [and] pleasant, different [from being] salty [and] tasteless, [with] inferior taste.